England | Scotland | Wales | Northern Ireland | Ireland

 Find out about health research studies and how you may be able to take part.

 The phone lines are open from 08:00 - 18:30 Monday to Friday (excluding Bank Holidays).

 The surgery building is open between the following times (excluding Bank Holidays and occasional staff training days):

-You may request an appointment with a doctor of your choice but you may have to wait slightly longer for your appointment if that doctor is fully booked.
+You may request an appointment (initially these are by telephone) with a doctor of your choice but you may have to wait slightly longer for your appointment if that doctor is fully booked.